GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_extension/README.md

 * Updating breakpoint locations
   * TODO: Check this -- The Java agent will move breakpoints to the nearest line of code that can have a breakpoint.
 This is not handled in this extension and will result in undefined/undesireable behaviour.

+* Expected debugger functionality.
+The Snapshot Debugger is not a typical debugger so does not support things like resuming, stepping through code, watch expressions, etc.
+  * Disable/remove/no-op the step-through functionality
+  * Disable/hide/repurpose the watch expressions

+* Detaching
+  * This is just currently not supported.
+The button claims that you've detached, but the resources are still in place.
+They need to be cleaned up.

 ## Release Notes

 ### 1.0.0